 2. MEZZANINE BED

 Housing the bed in the eaves makes one room work as two, as a mezzanine level creates extra floorspace.
-The same principle was also applied in this space-saving house in London’s Brixton, where a guest bedroom can sit on a mezzanine level within the study/home office.
+The same principle was also applied in this space-saving house in London's Brixton (opens in new tab), where a guest bedroom can sit on a mezzanine level within the study/home office (opens in new tab).
 Floating shelves (instead of boxy cabinets or tables) help save space too, as does using wall lights instead of table lamps.

 3. UNDER BED STORAGE